Yours truly. Yes, I posed this so that W.P. Morrell’s fine book on New Zealand’s provinces would be visible.

 I received my PhD in History at the University of Melbourne in 2014.
 At that institution, I held numerous teaching and research positions from 2011 to 2017.
 Notably, I was a Gilbert Postdoctoral Career Development Fellow in the Faculty of Arts (2015–16), a research fellow in the Chancellery (2016–17), and a research associate and executive officer for an Australian Research Council-funded project hosted in the School of Historical and Philosophical Studies (2014–16).

 From June 2017 to September 2020 I was a University of Wollongong Vice-Chancellor’s Postdoctoral Research Fellow in History.
 Among other writing, this postdoc has resulted in two book manuscripts.
-One, Can’t Get There from Here: New Zealand’s Shrinking Passenger Rail Network, 1920–2020, has been peer reviewed and publication is pending 2021, details TBA. the second is in preparation, working title Scars in the Country: Railways in Australian and New Zealand Environments, 1850s–1915.
-I will be doing the final research for Scars in the Country as a 2021 National Library of Australia Fellow.
+One, Can’t Get There from Here: New Zealand’s passenger rail since 1920, will come out with Otago University Press later in 2021.
+The second is in preparation, working title Scars in the Country: Railways in Australian and New Zealand Environments, 1850s–1915.
+I recently performed crucial research for Scars in the Country as a 2021 National Library of Australia Fellow.

 I am the author of three other books, three chapters in edited collections, fifteen peer-reviewed journal articles, and numerous contributions in other media.
 I have been the historian for high-rating TV documentaries on history and transport.
 Further details are on my publications page.